 - Vaccines for Transplant Teens Brochure

 Babies, children and family members who live in the transplanted child’s home should receive the inactivated polio vaccine (IPV).
-You, your child and family members older than 6 months should receive a flu shot each year.
+You, your child and family members older than 6 months should receive a flu shot each year (not the nasal spray).

 If your child is exposed to chicken pox or shingles, call the Children’s Heart Transplant coordinator right away.
-Your child might need intravenous medicine to slow down the virus.
-If your child has not had chicken pox or a chicken pox vaccine and is exposed, he may need a varicella zoster immune globulin (VZIG) shot within 72 hours of exposure.
+Your child might need medicine to slow down the virus.
+If your child has not had chicken pox or a chicken pox vaccine and is exposed, he may need treatment within 72 hours of exposure.

 - After the heart transplant, make an appointment with your local pediatrician or family doctor.
 This gives your local doctor a chance to check your child and update his chart with new medicines.